What is Trauma and Do I Have Trauma?

 Do you avoid places, people, or activities that remind you of painful experiences?

-Avoidance is often a coping mechanism to keep difficult memories or emotions at bay.
-This could result in losing interest in activities, having trouble trusting others or forming close relationships.
-You might also feel disconnected from yourself or the surrounding environment, as if observing from a distance.
+Avoidance is often a coping mechanism to keep difficult memories or emotions at a distance.
+But over time, it can lead to feeling disconnected from yourself and others.
+You might lose interest in activities, have trouble trusting others or forming close relationships.
+You might also feel disconnected from yourself or the surroundings, like you’re observing life from the outside rather than living it.

 Do you experience physical symptoms when reminded of past events?